reidmorrison/iostreams/docs/tutorial.md

 require "iostreams"
 ~~~

-Reference a file path to hold CSV data and then compress it with GZip:
+Reference a file path to hold CSV data and then for fun lets also compress it with GZip:
 ~~~ruby
 path = IOStreams.path("sample/example.csv.gz")
 # => #<IOStreams::Paths::File:sample/example.csv.gz pipeline={:gz=>{}}>